 - Increase the visibility of female leaders externally and internally.

 - Provide targeted developmental career opportunities to retain and advance women leaders.

 - Develop customized career and life integration strategies that complement the firm’s existing successful work-life programs.

 Progress through mentoring

 When you ask most successful people about their achievements, male or female, they typically bring up their mentors or sponsors.
 A mentor can be a role model or someone to help open doors that will further your career, whereas sponsors influence promotions.
 To progress in your career, you need both.

 The long-term goal of Women in Leadership is to have equal presence, impact, and influence from men and women at all levels of the firm, including partnership.

-“When we launched WIL, we set out to build a pipeline of talent that would result in an increase of women partners and leaders at the firm,” said WIL Leader Judy Wright.
+“When we launched WIL, we set out to build a pipeline of talent that would result in an increase of women partners and leaders at the firm,” says WIL Leader Judy Wright.
 “Our female mentoring program has been one of our most successful initiatives in moving that needle.
-Conceived to be more intentional about developing female leaders, this 18-month program pairs high-potential female mentees with partner mentors (male and female).
 Many who’ve completed this program have gone on to become partners at the firm.”

 “Bottom line,” concludes Judy, “the future looks promising for our dedicated female staff — and, therefore, the firm — as we continue to invest in resources and programs that drive better opportunities for all.”